codetricity/no-camera-template/README.md

 button will save the image to the virtual SD card of your AVD.

-To use the app with a physical device RICOH THETA V, uncomment out the code at the beginning of `MainActivity.java`.
+To use the app with a physical device RICOH THETA V, uncomment the code at the beginning of `MainActivity.java`.
 With a physical device, you can use the shutter button on the camera to take a picture.
 The shutter button also triggers the automatic processing of the image.